 I’d like to share the things I’ve learned and implemented here at TERI and provide ideas that might be of help to you along the way.

-Watch for my blogs here on the TERI website and on our Facebook page.
+Watch for my blogs here on the TERI website and on social media.
 Remember you’re not alone!